mhendrey/Mad-Llama-Disease/README.md

 ![Optimal Params vs. Defaults across temperature](images/int4_comparison_optimal_vs_defaults.png)

 This figure shows the dramatic improvement in the failure rate across the entire range of temperatures (0.5 - 1.0).
 Shockingly, the default parameters at temperature 1.0 have a very high failure rate of 4.92% which required doing a separate run in order to ensure we didn't run out of GPU VRAM.
+In addition, we repeated the experiment using the FP8 version of the model, but keeping the optimal parameters found from the int-4 robust experiment.
+These are shown for comparison purposes.

 The contingency table statistically validates the improvement of the optimal over the default parameters for min_p and repetition_penalty across the various temperatures.